CNoune/IMG_pipelines/README.md

 # In Development

-MetaGaAP-Py: Build 1 is available.
-Documentation to follow.

 I am slowly converting everything from Bash to Python 3 and attempting to introduce cross-platform compatibility.

 # System Requirements - MetaGaAP and Assembly Pipeline